Cities / Doha / Al Maha Academy for Girls

 Best fit for families who want an academically serious girls' school with Islamic identity.
 Less of a fit for families wanting a co-ed environment or a fully Anglo international culture.

-• A current student in r/qatar describes the girls school as "really good," with most year-7 teachers British or European and the atmosphere not toxic.
+- A current student describes the girls school as "really good," with most year-7 teachers British or European and the atmosphere not toxic.

-• A separate r/qatar thread agrees that Al Maha for girls is the stronger of the two campuses.
+- A separate group of students agrees that Al Maha for girls is the stronger of the two campuses.

-• An expat.com forum thread on teaching at the girls school is light on detail; one teacher praises the salary, another notes management expects flexibility on activities outside the contract scope.
+- Teachers posting about working at the girls school are light on detail; one teacher praises the salary, another notes management expects flexibility on activities outside the contract scope.

-• International teacher reviews of the wider Al Maha operation flag the same Taallum-group concerns as the boys site: management churn, ownership without education background, and salary lag.
+- International teachers reviewing the wider Al Maha operation flag the same Taallum-group concerns as the boys site: management churn, ownership without education background, and salary lag.

 Nadia Waja